shaharoded/Blackjack-AI/README.md

   - No splitting or doubling down.
   - Dealer must hit on a soft 17.
 - Two AI agents:
-  - **Regular Agent**: Learns using Monte Carlo sampling.
+  - **Regular Agent**: Learns using Monte-Carlo sampling.
   - **Card Counting Agent**: Incorporates running count to adjust its decisions dynamically.
 - An assistant module to recommend on optimal play based on the game state, using a loop until ordered to stop:
   - Has a reshuffling option.
   - Support both honest player or card counter.
   - Shows winning probability after every move.
-- Deck reshuffles automatically after every 5 games.
+- In training mode, deck reshuffles automatically after every 5 games.
 - Performance tracking during training with win percentage visualization.
-- Early stopping during training if the agent achieves a win rate of **50% or higher**.
+- Early stopping during training if the agent achieves a win rate of **60% or higher**.
 - Continue training an already trained model, if you think it can do better and you got the patience.

 ---